A piece of homemade cake is easy, but a slice of pie? Not so much.

-Tuition is $125 per student and can be paid once you and Kate agree on a mutually beneficial date and time.
+Tuition is $200 per student and can be paid once you and Kate agree on a mutually beneficial date and time.
 Tuition covers all ingredients and supplies.
 You’ll leave class with a pie you made yourself, plus a packet of recipes and a copy of Pie & Whiskey: Writers Under the Influence of Butter and Booze.

 Kate is unable to give refunds except in the event that she has to cancel a class.

-Gift certificates can be redeemed for any private class of three or more people at a place agreed on by you and Kate (for example, your kitchen or hers).
+Gift certificates can be redeemed for any private class of four or more people at a place agreed on by you and Kate (for example, your kitchen or hers).